 SI.
-Contents Contact

-No. Hours
+No. Contents Contact Hours

-1 Section I
+1 Section I 110015

 Exercise on Introduction to DBMS.

 Exercsise on introduction to SQL and DDL commands.
 13

 Exercise on introduction DML commands.

 Exercise on introduction to DCL commands.

 Exercise on creation and modification of table.

-2 Section II

-Exercise on Quering the table using select command

-Exercise on using function provided by database package.
+2 Exercise on Quering the table using select command Exercise on using function provided by database package.
 13

-Study on using various types of joins.

 Study on WHERE CLAUSE and GROUP BY.
 Study on UNION and INTERSECTION.
+13

-3 Section III
+3 Section III Exercise on HAVING CLAUSE.
 14

-Exercise on HAVING CLAUSE.